Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 Typically, when we talk about memory in programming, we're talking about RAM, but even then we subdivide memory into three main types of usages, each of which has different pros and cons.

 Stack Memory is where all variables live.
-It's very fast because the entire stack is pre-allocated when your program runs, but there are some catches.
+It's fast because the entire stack is pre-allocated when your program runs, but there are some catches.

 First, it's actually quite limited.
-When your program starts its given an amount of memory that you can not determine ahead of time, and you can not change.
-It's _usually_ 2MiB, but you might find it's less on targets like embedded devices.
+When your program starts, it's given an amount of memory that you cannot determine ahead of time, and you cannot change.
+It's _usually_ 2MiB, but you might find It's less on targets like embedded devices.
 If you use more than this small amount of memory, your program will crash.

 Second, stack data must be of known size at compile time.
-You don't really need to worry about why this is only that data on the stack can not change in size.
+You don't really need to worry about why this is only that data on the stack cannot change in size.

 But wait!
-We've stored lots of things in variables that have variable size; `String`s, `Vec`s, `HashMaps`, etc. The data for these types is not actually stored in the variable.
+We've stored lots of things in variables that have variable size; `String`s, `Vec`s, `HashMaps`, etc. The data for these types is not stored in the variable.
 What typically happens is that data is stored on the Heap, and the data's location, and some other metadata, which is of known size, is stored on the stack.

-Semantically, it's probably fine to say that the variable contains that data, people will always know what you mean.
+Semantically, it's probably fine to say that the variable contains that data; people will always know what you mean.
-However, for the purpose of this chapter, we really need to differentiate what is on the stack and what isn't.
+However, for this chapter, we really need to differentiate what is on the stack and what isn't.

-In the below code, `number_example` stores the actual number on the heap, since its of a known size, 32 bits unless otherwise specified. `string_example`, however, contains the location of the string data, not the data itself, which is stored on the heap.
+In the below code, `number_example` stores the actual number on the stack, since its of a known size, 32 bits unless otherwise specified. `string_example`, however, contains the location of the string data, not the data itself, which is stored on the heap.
 (We'll talk about how it gets to the heap shortly).